 The bill H. 4261, introduced by Rep. G. M. Smith, seeks to amend the South Carolina Code of Laws by adding a new section, 53-3-320, which designates the month of September as "Blood Cancer Awareness Month."
-This initiative aims to raise awareness about blood cancers such as leukemia, lymphoma, and myeloma, which affect a significant number of individuals in the United States.
-The bill highlights the importance of continued investment in cancer research and the need for support for patients and their families in South Carolina.
+This initiative aims to raise awareness about blood cancers, including leukemia, lymphoma, and myeloma, which collectively affect a significant number of individuals in the United States.
+The bill highlights the importance of continued investment in cancer research and the need for effective treatment options, as well as the role of nonprofit organizations in supporting patients and their families.

 03/27/2025-A: 53-3-320